COVID-19 and the Fall in Insolvencies

 DOCAs are flexible.
 The terms may provide for a moratorium on debt repayments, a reduction in outstanding debt, and the forgiveness of all or a portion of the outstanding debt.
 DOCAs may be used to achieve a debt-for-equity swap through the transfer of shares, either with the consent of shareholders or with leave of the court under Section 444GA of the Corporations Act.
 Court approval will be granted where it is accepted that the shares have no "economic" value.

-A DOCA will be entered into if, at the second meeting of creditors, a bare majority of creditors in value and number vote in favour of the DOCA.
+A DOCA will be entered into if, at the second meeting of creditors in the voluntary administration, a bare majority of creditors in value and number vote in favour of the DOCA.
 The chairperson (usually, the administrator) may exercise a casting vote.
 A DOCA will bind the company, its shareholders, directors and unsecured creditors.
 Secured creditors are not obliged to vote on the DOCA and only those voting in favour are bound by it.

 Upon execution of a DOCA, the voluntary administration ends.
 Once a DOCA has achieved its stated aims it will terminate and the company will be wound up.
 If a DOCA does not achieve its objectives or is challenged by creditors for being oppressive, unfairly prejudicial or contrary to creditors’ interests, it may be terminated by the court.